 6 GHz band: Frequency band including any operating class that has a value of 5.950 for the entry in the “Channel starting frequency” column of Table E-4 (Global operating classes).

-8 MHz mask physical layer (PHY) protocol data unit (PPDU): A PPDU that is transmitted using the 8 MHz transmit spectral mask defined in Clause 23 (Sub 1 GHz (S1G) PHY specification) and that is one of the following:
+8 MHz mask physical layer (PHY) protocol data unit (PPDU): [8 MHz mask PPDU] A PPDU that is transmitted using the 8 MHz transmit spectral mask defined in Clause 23 (Sub 1 GHz (S1G) PHY specification) and that is one of the following:

 A 1 MHz sub 1 GHz (S1G) non-duplicate PPDU (TXVECTOR parameter CH_BANDWIDTH equal to CBW1).